-Where derivatives are used to gain exposure to individual equities and equity-related securities of companies for investment purposes, the Sustainable Investment test will be applied on a look through basis to the underlying asset.
-At the point the sub-fund makes an investment into such an asset, that asset will qualify as a Sustainable Investment.

-Where derivatives are used for hedging or for gaining exposure to equity indices, such assets would not be deemed as Sustainable Investments.
+Where derivatives are used to gain exposure to individual equities and equity-related securities of companies, our Sustainable Investment test will be applied on a look through basis to the underlying asset.
+At the point the fund makes an investment into such an asset, that asset will qualify as a Sustainable Investment.
+Where derivatives are used for hedging or for gaining exposure to equity indices, such assets would be classed as efficient portfolio management and not be deemed as Sustainable Investments.
 Exposure to equity indices would be for a limited amount of time.